 There is no racer or spectator parking at either the start or finish so all racers, volunteers and spectators will park at the Red Barn Park in Parkdale.

 Runners will ride shuttles to get to the starting line.
-There is not room on the shuttles for spectators to go to the start.
+Sorry, but there is not room on the shuttles for spectators to go to the start.
 Runners can get dropped off the start after picking up their bib at Red Barn Park, however, there is no parking so plan and be ready to just get dropped off.
 Spectators are able to be at the start.

 Shuttles will also bring racers back to the park when they finish.
 Spectators can take the shuttle from Red Barn to the finish line to watch their runner come in, and then ride the shuttle back to Red Barn with them.
 Runners have priority seating on the finish shuttles, so spectators may have to wait for the next shuttle if one is full of runners.
 Finish shuttles run about every 30 minutes.

 We HIGHLY ENCOURAGE CARPOOLING!